CSR FAQ

-What's a CSR?
+What is a CSR?

 The most widely used format for CSRs is defined by RSA in the PKCS#10 specification.
 Another, far less common CSR format is the Signed Public Key and Challenge (SPKAC), which was defined by Netscape for use inside their browsers.
-Unless otherwise stated, this FAQ describes the PKCS#10 CSR
+Unless otherwise stated, this FAQ describes the PKCS#10 CSR.

 What does a CSR contain?

-• The Certification Request Information Part
+• The Certification Request Information part

-• The Signature Part
+• The Signature part (i.e., signatureAlgorithm + signature)

 CSR Fields